ChaloHoppo to a Mythical Mizoram!

 - Anything not specifically mentioned under the head “Inclusions”.

+After you land in Lengpui airport, hop on your pickups and head to Aizawl city.
+It will take you about 90 minutes to reach your Hotel, which will be your comfortable abode for the days spent in Aizawl.
 Ease out your shoulders and back by sinking in your bed and head for an authentic Mizo Lunch (Get ready to challenge your taste Buds!).
-Next, we head for a small city walk to the State Museum.

 Leave from Champhai making your way through paddy fields, to reach Zokhawthar.
 The border town on the Indian side actually gives more of a secluded village feel.
 This will be your first experience of staying with a Mizo family!

-Next, we head walking to Burma, a five-minute walk from your room, cross over the bridge that doesn’t belong to any boundaries and find your feet in Myanmar!
-Head for a story walks to the sacred heart-shaped lake, Rih Dil, 4 km inside Burma.
-After a dip in the lake, grab a Myanmar Beer with some local snacks.
+We head walking to Burma, a five-minute walk from your room, cross over the bridge that doesn’t belong to any boundaries and find your feet in Myanmar!
+Head for a story walks to the sacred heart-shaped lake, Rih Dil, inside Burma.
+Grab a Myanmar Beer with some local snacks.
 Exchange currencies and gulp the cold one with a view of Rih Dil to your right.

 Sleep to the sounds of winds coming from the other side.